Eggs Benedict Casserole

 Hollandaise Sauce

-- In a heatproof bowl, whisk together egg yolks, heavy cream, lemon juice, and Dijon mustard.4 large egg yolks, ½ cup heavy cream, 1 ½ Tbsp fresh lemon juice, 1 tsp dijon mustard, ⅛ tsp cayenne pepper
+4 large egg yolks, ½ cup heavy cream, 1 ½ tablespoon fresh lemon juice, 1 teaspoon dijon mustard, ⅛ teaspoon cayenne pepper

-- Slowly drizzle in melted butter, whisking continuously until smooth.½ cup salted butter
+• Slowly drizzle in melted butter, whisking continuously until smooth.

 Notes